AC Milan Europa League ban: Serie A giants kicked out of continental competition due to FFP breaches | Goal.com

 Having been allowed to compete in 2018-19, Milan ended up being knocked out at the group stage.

-A side then managed by Gennaro Gattuso finished third behind Real Betis and Olympiakos to fall at the first hurdle.
+A side then managed by Gennaro Gattuso finished third behind Real Betis and Olympiakos, falling at the first hurdle.

 With Milan being ruled out of the Europa League for 2019-20, Italian football has one place to fill.

-That invitation will drop one place down the final standings in Serie A from 2018-19, with Torino getting the nod.
+That invitation will drop one place down the final standings in Serie A from 2018-19, with Torino seemingly now replacing Milan.

 Their campaign will start at the second qualifying round, with Roma joining old adversaries Lazio in securing a passage straight through to the group stage.